 What is make the Switch?

 Make the Switch is a community project to reduce Byron's plastic footprint.
-Our focus is working directly with businesses and the community to help them switch away from single-use or to more sustainable packaging options.
+Our focus is working directly with food businesses and the community to help them switch away from single-use or to more sustainable packaging options.

 We are aiming for a reduction - leading to elimination - of the top six single-use plastic items found in the litter stream: water bottles, straws, coffee cups, takeaway containers, foodware and plastic bags.